Your browser is out of date

 Cryoablation for atrial fibrillation

-If you’ve been diagnosed with AFib, a safe, simple procedure may be an option before or after starting medications.
-Take a short quiz now to see if it could be right for you.
+If you’ve been diagnosed with atrial fibrillation (AFib), a safe, effective procedure may be an option before or after starting medications.

-The Medtronic Arctic Front cryoablation system is the only ablation treatment approved by the FDA as a first option for AFib, whether you’ve tried antiarrhythmic drugs or not.
-Make an informed decision by talking with a heart rhythm specialist about this safe, effective procedure.
+The Medtronic Arctic Front cryoablation system is the only ablation treatment approved by the FDA as a first option for AFib.
 It may provide long-term relief and improve your quality of life.
+A nurse advisor is ready to help.

 After a while I wasn’t seeing any success from medication.
 The cryoablation was amazing.
 My quality of life now is 100%.“